-- Fox Lake's population is projected to steadily increase according to the WDOA population projections. - School attainment percentages will gradually change, with more of the population attaining education beyond high school. - Household income will slowly rise. - The number of births will continue to support the rise in population, and deaths will rise due to the aging baby boomers generation. - The 65-plus population will continue to increase slowly and then grow dramatically as the 45 54 age group joins the ranks of the 65 and over. - The population aged 85 and over will continue to rise in the town.
+- Fox Lake's population is projected to dramatically increase according to the WDOA, linear and alternate population projections. - School attainment percentages will gradually change, with more of the population attaining education beyond high school. - ♦ Household income will slowly rise. - ♦ The number of births will continue to support the rise in population, and deaths will rise due to the aging baby boomers generation. - ♦ The 65-plus population will increase slowly up to 2010, and then grow dramatically as the baby boomers join the ranks of the elderly. - The population aged 85 and over will continue to rise in the town.